 Methods of teaching math.
 Reading processes in mathematics, and methods to foster student understanding of the major concepts and procedures of mathematical topics as outlined in national, state, and local standards.
 Teaching to diverse populations and accommodating all students.
 Integration of subject areas and technology to enhance learning.
-Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Program Director.
+Prerequisite: UAS Bachelors of Arts Elementary Education major or permission from Bachelors of Arts Elementary Education Program Director.
 Contact the School of Education 907-796-6424.

-ED \$428 Teaching Science in the K-8 Curriculum
+ED S428 Teaching Science in the K-8 Curriculum

 Methods of teaching science.
 Inquiry processes in science, foster understanding of fundamental concepts in physical, life, earth and space science, and science process.
 Teaching to diverse populations and accommodating all students.
 Integration of subject areas and technology to enhance the learning.
-Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Bachelor of Arts Elementary Education Program Director.
+Prerequisite: UAS Bachelors of Arts Elementary Education major or permission from Bachelors of Arts Elementary Education Program Director.
 Contact the School of Education 907-796-6424.